j-hoang/fr-processor-and-gallery/README.md

 NOTE: This is for testing only and should not be done in production since it is not secure!

-Due to potential PHP memory limit when running IndexFaces and SearchFacesByImage (i.e. // i.e. Fatal error: Allowed memory size of
-268435456 bytes exhausted (tried to allocate 4179048 bytes) in /aws/Aws/Api/Serializer/JsonBody.php on line 44), processing has been limited to 7 images at a time for this project.
+Due to potential PHP memory limit when running IndexFaces and SearchFacesByImage (i.e. Fatal error: Allowed memory size of 268435456 bytes exhausted (tried to allocate 4179048 bytes) in /aws/Aws/Api/Serializer/JsonBody.php on line 44), processing has been limited to 7 images at a time for this project.
 Number and size of images are a factor in this memory limit error.
 This limit can be modified on line 183 i.e. $indexKeyLimit = 7.
 Because of this, the HTML form is auto-submited via jQuery until all the images have